Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/3. Git-HOL/README.md

 ### 7. Viewed the Merge History

-I used:
+The merge and branch history was viewed graphically:

 ```bash
 git log --oneline --graph --decorate
 ```

-to see the branch and merge history in a visual graph format.

 ### 8. Deleted the Branch

-After confirming the merge was successful, I deleted the branch:
+After confirming the merge, the branch was deleted to keep the repository clean:

 ```bash
 git branch -d GitNewBranch